-The median wage in 2016 for Physician Assistants in California is $110,955 annually, or $53.34 hourly.
-The median wage for Physician Assistants in San Diego County is $106,136 annually, or $51.03 hourly.
+The median wage in 2016 for Physician Assistants in California was $110,955 annually, or $53.34 hourly.
+The median wage for Physician Assistants in San Diego County was $106,136 annually, or $51.03 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.
 Some employers pay for their employees’ liability insurance, Drug Enforcement Administration's registration fees, State licensing fees, credentialing fees, and continuing education expenses.

 What is the Job Outlook?